 - 2 teaspoons dijon mustard

-- ½ cup butter, melted
+- ½ cup butter melted

 - In a large bowl, whisk together the eggs, milk, salt, and pepper.
-Pour over the top of the english muffins and canadian bacon.
+Pour over the top of the English muffins and Canadian bacon.
 Cover and refrigerate overnight.

 - Preheat oven to 375 degrees.
 Bake (covered with foil) for 35 minutes.
 Uncover and bake another 10-15 minutes longer or until a knife inserted near the center comes out clean (a few crumbs are okay but there shouldn't be any wet/soggy crumbs on the knife).

 - While casserole is baking, prepare the sauce.
-In top of a double boiler (or you can use a metal bowl over a pot of simmering water) whisk together the egg yolks, heavy cream, lemon juice, and mustard until blended.
-Continue to cook (whisking constantly) until mixture has thickened enough that it can coat the back of a spoon when dipped in.
+On top of a double boiler (or you can use a metal bowl over a pot of simmering water) whisk together the egg yolks, heavy cream, lemon juice, and mustard until blended.
+Continue to cook (whisking constantly) until the mixture has thickened enough that it can coat the back of a spoon when dipped in.
 Reduce heat to low and slowly whisk in the melted butter.
-Drizzle over casserole, garnish with chopped parsley (if desired) and serve immediately.
+Drizzle over casserole, garnish with chopped parsley (if desired), and serve immediately.